eliasCVII/task-planner/CONFIG.md

-# Task Manager Configuration Guide
+# Task Planner Configuration Guide

 ## Overview

-The Task Manager uses a configuration file called `plan.conf` to customize its behavior.
+The Task Planner uses a configuration file called `plan.conf` to customize its behavior.
 This file should be placed in the same directory as the executable.

 ## Configuration File Format